ic-n/sx/README.md

 From `solution` directory:
 + `task build` will build application image and chart and store it at ./build
-+ `task deploy` will install or upgrade helm deployment, requires to run `task build` first
++ `task deploy` will install or upgrade helm deployment, requires to run `task build` first (be sure that values [solution/deploy/values/default.yaml](./solution/deploy/values/default.yaml) are correctly populated, and extended for production enviroment)
 + `task logs` will show logs of running helm deployment, requires to run `task deploy` first
 + `task port-forward` will port forward to service of running helm deployment, reachable at http://127.0.0.1:8080, requires to run `task deploy` first
 + `task clean` will perform clean up, remove helm deployment and build artefacts